Clifton Preparatory School, Nottingham Road

 Clifton Preparatory School, Nottingham Road is a private, co-educational day and boarding primary school located in the Nottingham Road area of the KwaZulu-Natal Midlands in South Africa.

 History

 The school was founded in 1942 when a number of Clifton Durban boys moved to the KwaZulu-Natal Midlands over fears of danger during World War II.

-Clifton has added Grade 00 and phased out Grade 8 which traditionally was a boys-only grade.
+Clifton has added Grade 000 and phased out Grade 8 which traditionally was a boys-only grade.

 Boarding

-Clifton accepts boy and girl boarders from Grade 1 (age 6) and offers boarding options, from full boarding to weekly and temporary boarding.
+Clifton accepts boy and girl boarders from Grade 4 and offers boarding options, from full boarding to weekly and temporary boarding.
 Clifton is one of the few remaining independent preparatory schools in KwaZulu-Natal that offers full boarding to young children, with boarders coming from around the country and various Southern African countries.

 Grounds

 The school has 60 hectares of land.

-IT

-Clifton has campus-wide WiFi providing children access to the Internet, email and servers.
-The One Laptop per Child program provides every child in Grade 5, 6 and 7 with a NL1 or NL2 Tablet Classmate Netbook.